Sailash/Project_2/README.md

 * Which game developers has released most games
 * Which game genres has most games
 * Maximum number of games realise by years
-* Which game was first updated
+* Games with short time update

 ## Softwares Used
 * Python